nicholbs/TryHackMe/Report.md

 Then pour some additional water and the glass overflows.
 In the same manor some programs without proper boundaries can overflow buffers.
 Buffers are an allocated memory block of specified lenght.
 Superceeding the manageable amount of data results in the extra data overwriting critical values.

-one could feed data to an allocated memory block of specified lenght. and

-without leaking.
-Then

-it has a set amount of water maintanable without leaking.
-Filling water to the brim, and then

-usually one would confine themself to the containable amount.
-To illustrate buffer overflow can be viewed in

-with boundaries not being
+To fully understand the impact of buffer overflow,